-Older people living with dementia spent 6 months re-capturing their memories through art and poetry during a unique reminiscence project designed to preserve favourite moments from their lives in poems and images.
-Each person’s life story is kept in a box containing poems, pictures, short conversations and recordings of interviews, plus prompt questions and ideas for carers.
-When memory fails, the box is there to help stimulate remembering.
+A collaboration with older people living with dementia.
+We all spent six months together, re-capturing their memories through art and poetry.
+Each person’s life story collection was gathered in a box containing poems, pictures, short conversations and recordings of interviews, plus prompt questions and ideas for carers.
+When memory struggles, the box is still there to help stimulate remembering.
 It is also an heirloom for family members.

 Blog about project: spaghettimaze

 Falling leaves beautiful fields go with a jamjar and root for tiddlers spend all your time: leaves pressed out in a book taken off a tree.
 Ivy 21 September 2012